milosolutions/mscripts/hooks/gitHooksReadme.md

  1 file changed, 4 deletions(-)
 ```

-otherwise you should see summary with the number of error(s) and/or warning(s) and details about places
+Otherwise you should see summary with the number of error(s) and/or warning(s) and details about places
 where these error(s) occurs.

-* mclang-format:
+* mclang-format error example:

 ```
 $ git add .